 A BMW E46 Headlight Removal is a very simple repair for the home mechanic.

-A BMW E46 headlight removal and replacement is a very simple procedure for the home mechanic, and can save a very expensive trip to the dealership of independent repair shop.
+A BMW E46 headlight removal and replacement is a very simple procedure for the home mechanic and can save a very expensive trip to the dealership or independent repair shop.
 They are held in place with four screws...two on top of the light assembly and two behind it.
 Once the screws are removed, the headlight can be easily removed from the frame of the vehicle.
-Replacement headlights are readily available online (please see our parts list below) and installation is simple and quick.
+Replacement headlights are readily available online (please see our parts list) and installation is simple and quick.

-The following is our YouTube video on the BMW E46 headlight removal process.
-For more detailed instructions, please see our step by step procedures with photos below.
+Click the link below for our YouTube video on the BMW E46 headlight removal process.
+For more detailed instructions, please see our step-by-step procedures with photos below.

 - In order to remove the headlights from the front of your E46 sedan or touring wagon, the lower trim panels must be removed.
 Using a plastic trim removal tool, carefully pry the trim panel loose then use your fingers to remove it from the vehicle.